Conveyancing

 Can you do the conveyancing yourself?

-You may incurring additional costs due to errors or omissions or failure to identify risks.
+• You may be incurring additional costs due to errors or omissions or failure to identify risks.

-If you are a buyer, and you are taking out a mortgage, then mortgage providers will insist you use a conveyancer because their risks need to be protected.
+If you are a buyer, and you are taking out a mortgage, then mortgage providers will insist you use a conveyancer because their risks need to be mitigated.

 What if the sale falls through?